Top Crops for Small Vegetable Gardens

 Every gardener plants sweet basil, and for good reason.
 The tiny aromatic leaves awaken the senses, adding bright flavor to pesto, salad dressings and more.
 There are more than 80 varieties of basil, including a few "miniature" types that are perfect for small-scale gardens.
 A variety called Pistou is the most diminutive form of sweet basil, ideal for planters or windowboxes.
 The tight green mounds can be used for edging in a larger planter.

 Basil is easy to grow from seed, and available from most seed catalogs.
-To learn how to grow basil, visit our Vegetable Encyclopedia.
+Learn how to grow basil.

 "Cut-and-come-again" is a welcome quality in any garden plant.
 Harvesting leaves actually encourages more growth.
 With an upright growth habit and brightly colored stems, rainbow chard works well in tight spaces.

 Because chard is in the beet family, it is easy to grow from seed, but note that the seedlings will need to be thinned to ensure proper spacing.
 For small containers, it is easier to start with transplants instead of seeds — no thinning required.
-To learn how to grow chard, visit our Vegetable Encyclopedia.
+Learn how to grow Swiss chard.

 Oriental eggplants are known for their compact habit, making them a good choice for pots and planters.
 Choosing a favorite among the dozens of varieties is difficult.
 Gwenael Engelskirchen, trials manager at High Mowing Organic Seeds, says Ping Tung Long eggplant earns a spot at the top of her list.
 "Slender purple eggplants hang from compact plants of this lovely heirloom variety, " she says.
 "The plant stays small but has the potential of producing a lot of eggplants."
 Because the 10"-long fruit is narrow, it's ideal for slicing and cubing; skin is tender and the flavor is mild.

 Sow seeds indoors and transplant to pots and planters when warm weather arrives.
 Tip: When starting seed for eggplants and peppers, use bottom heat for better germination.
 Place seedling trays on a germinating mat set at 85 degrees F., or on top of the refrigerator, where the heat from the appliance will provide warmth.
-To learn how to grow eggplants, visit our Vegetable Encyclopedia.
+Learn how to grow eggplant.

 Hot peppers are the ultimate ornamental edible for window boxes and compact gardens.
 The plants are ornamental and the fruit is long-lasting.
 "It's hard to pick a favorite," says Nina Burokas of Sustainable Seed Company, who admits that she is crazy about all hot peppers.
 "Black Hungarian pepper is so colorful that it not only belongs in the garden, but on the patio in pots as well."
 Purple flowers highlight the emerald-green foliage.
 During the season, the fruit turns green, then black and finally red.
 The plants can grow to about 30-36", which makes them a little big for a window box, but fine for larger containers.
 For smaller plants, try their Patio Fire pepper seeds.
 The narrow fruit grows upward, resembling flames.
 Color goes from yellow to orange and matures red.

 Sow seeds indoors and transplant to pots and planters when warm weather arrives.
-To learn how to grow hot peppers, visit our Vegetable Encyclopedia.
+Learn how to grow hot peppers.

 Fast-growing and prolific, cherry tomatoes can overwhelm a trellis in short order.
 However, growers have introduced compact varieties that are tame enough for smaller spaces.
 Start from seed or find plants in a local nursery.
-To learn how to grow cherry tomatoes, visit our Vegetable Encyclopedia.
+Learn how to grow cherry tomatoes.

 For instance, Cherry Cascade grows happily in a hanging basket and produces hundreds of tomatoes.
 The variety is recommended by Susan Romanoff of Gardener's Supply Company, who grows them in an elevated raised bed in her northern Vermont garden.
 "Perfect scale!
 Slightly draping but not so long or heavy that they reach low to the ground," she says.
 Fruit ranges from the size of a marble up to a golf ball.
 It has good tomato flavor — not candy-sweet like some cherry tomatoes.
 Plants are relatively tolerant of drought and the fruit is less prone to the cracking and blossom-end rot, which frequently afflicts the full-sized tomato varieties.